 The majority of anxiety clients face in deciding whether to file bankruptcy is often from lack of information or incorrect information from other people who do not understand Colorado bankruptcy.
-These people perpetuate stereotypes which put you in a worse position and create a barrier to your fresh start and financial freedom.
+These people perpetuate stereotypes that put you in a worse position and create a barrier to your fresh start and financial freedom.

 A quick initial consultation with a Colorado bankruptcy attorney can resolve most of your questions and allow you to make an informed decision.
 The attorney can explain Colorado’s local procedures and bankruptcy rules.
 In addition, they can help you explore alternatives to bankruptcy including debt settlement.